Moving Traditions and Women of Vision Present

 Youth Mental Health First Aid Training

-Moving Tradition is proud to invite you to join our Youth Mental Health First Aid training, an 8-hour certification course through the National Council of Behavioral Health.
+Moving Tradition is proud to invite you to join our Youth Mental Health First Aid training, an 5-hour online certification course through the National Council of Behavioral Health.
 The training introduces participants to the unique risk factors and warning signs of mental health problems in adolescents, builds an understanding of the importance of early intervention and teaches individuals how to help adolescents in crisis experiencing a mental health challenge.
 This training uses role playing and simulations to demonstrate how to assess a mental health crisis, select intervention, provide initial help an connect young people to professional, peer, social and self-help.

 Moving Traditions’ Teen Groups Rosh Hodesh, Shevet, and Tzelem, support the health and well-being of Jewish teenagers.
 This training will provide advanced skills to educators and mentors who work with youth.